Planning a bike trip for 2022? Here are 6 expert tips on how to plan the perfect European motorcycle tour…

 And if you don’t want to plan it yourself, check out my site for a bespoke tour-planning service or off-the-peg self-guided tour!

-The author of the best-selling Bikers’ Britain series has been riding bikes since he was 15 and spent 17 years working on motorcycle titles.
+Simon is the author of the best-selling Bikers’ Britain series.
+He has been riding bikes since he was 15 and spent 17 years working on motorcycle titles.
 He quit his job as editor of RiDE at the end of 2018 to ride his Kawasaki Z1000SX to Australia.
 He now runs a motorcycle-touring website with downloadable routes across the UK and Europe, as well as planning bespoke tours for people.